 Due to the 2017 tuition reset and introduction of new programmatic initiatives, Drew has experienced an increase in undergraduate enrollment for the 2018-2019 academic year, with the potential for the student body to grow to up to 2,100 FTEs by the 2021-2022 academic year.
-As such, the University must understand the implications of a larger student body on campus, including the demand for instructional, student life, and administrative space so that it can determine if its current facilities are sufficient to support this growth, or if it must plan for and invest in either repurposed or additional facilities.

-NOTE: This update is extracted from a draft report that is still a work-in-progress.
+As such, the University must understand the implications of a larger student body on campus, including the demand for instructional, student life, and administrative NOTE: This update is extracted from a draft report that is still a work-inprogress.
 These initial findings and recommendations are still under review by the President and, after that, the Cabinet and other campus constituencies.